fosterbarnes/traymond-ipc/TCP_README.md

 - Tray icon functionality remains available

 ### Combining Flags
-You can combine multiple flags:
+You can combine multiple flags in any order:

 ```bash
 traymond-tcp.exe -debug -noTray